The following criteria must be met to be eligible to apply and will be used in the selection procedure for the Future For Nature Award winners.

-- Has achieved substantial and long-term benefit to the conservation status of one or more animal and/or plant species or for a specific population of one or more animal and/or plant species.
+- Has achieved substantial and long-term benefit to the conservation status of one or more animal or plant species.

-- Has demonstrated leadership and entrepreneurship in his/her conservation work.
+- Has demonstrated leadership, entrepreneurship, and a clear view on conservation work.

 - Has been creative and innovative in his/her work.

-- Has demonstrated to be (cost) effective and honourable in the conservation work performed.
+- Has demonstrated to be honourable in the conservation work performed.

 - Must be determined to continue his/her conservation work, as the Award aims to stimulate the winner’s future work.
 It is not an “end of career” prize.

-- The award should be used for a conservation project of the winner’s own choice, initiated and implemented by him/her.
+- The award should be used for a conservation initiative of the winner’s own choice and implemented by him/her.

 - Future For Nature will not allow administrative deductions to be made or claimed by mother organisations.

 - From all applications 6 to 10 nominees will be selected.
-These applicants will be asked to provide additional information (written info, photos, information for the FFN website, 5-minutes film), which will be used to select the final three Award.
+These applicants will be asked to provide additional information (written info, photos, video), which will be used to select the final three Award.